 Assembly deployment

-How to install nuget packages
+How to install NuGet packages

 Getting Started with Windows Forms Smith Chart (SfSmithChart)

-6 Oct 202219 minutes to read
+10 Jul 202618 minutes to read

-Creating a simple smith chart through the designer
+Creating a simple Smith chart through the designer

-• Create a new Windows Form Application.
+• Create a new Windows Forms Application.

-• Drag and drop the smith chart control from the toolbox into the designer.
+• Drag and drop the Smith chart control from the toolbox into the designer.

 1. Syncfusion.SfSmithChart.WinForms

-2. Syncfusion.Core.WinForms.
+2. Syncfusion.Core.WinForms

-Appearance and behavior related aspects of the smith chart can be controlled by setting the appropriate properties through the properties grid.
+Appearance and behavior related aspects of the Smith chart can be controlled by setting the appropriate properties through the properties grid.

-Creating a simple smith chart through code
+Creating a simple Smith chart through code

-Smith chart control can be added through code behind by following the below steps.
+The Smith chart control can be added through code behind by following the below steps.

-• Create a new Windows Form Application.
+• Create a new Windows Forms Application.

 • Add the below assemblies into the project file.